jostien/rpi-rgb-led-matrix-examples/README.md

 outside of the rucksack.
 Zipper is closed where the cables of the battery leave the rucksack.

 ![Alt text](images/setup.on.rucksack.jpg?raw=true "Running setup turned on")

-If you plan to use the setup during rainy weather, make sure to seal the contacts via a plastic bag or similar.